The main WCB-Alberta website and its online applications use

 Set the provisional rate and send a task to the payment rate setting team desk to confirm the worker’s earnings.

 A subcontractor's compensation rateIf the subcontractor has personal coverage, follow the “personal coverage” steps of the procedure. is calculated based on their net employment income, less business expenses.
+To set the rate the Payment Unit will send the worker the letter requesting earnings.

 Until actual earnings and expenses are confirmed, a provisional rateThe provisional rate is a temporary rate that is set to ensure benefits are paid in a timely manner.
 Once the worker’s earnings are verified using their T1 tax return, the rate is adjusted if necessary. is set using Alberta’s minimum wage rate and the workers average hours of work per week.